matijaoreskovic/geodata-demo/README.md

 ```
 docker-compose -f src/main/docker/app.yml up -d
 ```
-This will start, inside docker container, both geodata-sb-rest and postgres database.
+This will start, inside docker container, the following services:
+- geodata-sb-rest
+- geodata angular frontend
+- postgres database.

+Now, you can access the application by openning `http://localhost:9000/` in your browser.

-To start only geodata-sb-rest application which connects to host Postgres database run:
+To start only geodata-sb-rest and geodata-ng applications which connects to local host Postgres database, run:

 ```
 docker-compose -f src/main/docker/app-host.yml up -d